COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Arizona/README_AZ.md

 03/06/2024: Updated new StudentGroup/StudentSubGroup labels; New variable order/sort; New flag variables.

-11/01/24: Updated to include 2024 data, derive additional StudentSubGroup_TotalTested
+11/01/2024: Updated to include 2024 data, derive additional StudentSubGroup_TotalTested and performance information, and match v2.0 StudentGroup_TotalTested convention.

-and performance information, and match v2.0 StudentGroup_TotalTested convention.
+12/01/2024: Updated to include 2024 science data.